rdyro/torch2jax/README.md

 # Changelog

+- version 0.4.10
+  - support for multiple GPUs, currently, all arguments must and the output must be on the same GPU (but you can call the wrapped function with different GPUs in separate calls)

 - no version change
   - added helper script `install_package_aliased.py` to automatically install the package with a different name (to avoid a name conflict)